 Sick leave and pay arrangements

 Statutory Sick Pay (SSP) is paid to employees who are unable to work because of illness.
-SSP is paid at the same time and in the same way as you would pay wages for the same period.
+SSP is paid at the same time and in the same way as you would pay wages for the same period, for up to 28 weeks.

 This is the Lower Earnings Limit.
 Your personal assistant must tell you they are sick within the terms of their contract.